 TGba editor: Modify the 5th and 7th paragraphs as the following (Track Changes ON):

-A WUR non-AP STA with may scan WUR discovery channels for WUR Discovery frames.
+A WUR non-AP STA with dot11WURDiscoveryImplemented equal to true may perform WUR scanning to discover WUR APs.
+Upon receipt of a WUR Discovery frame an MLME-WURDISCOVERY.indication primitive may be issued by the MLME to inform the SME of the discovered WUR AP. (#2513)

-A WUR non-AP STA receiving the WUR Discovery element may use the information of the WUR discovery channels to schedule WUR scanning.
-The WUR non-AP STA may limit the WUR scanning to the WUR discovery channels listed in the WUR Discovery element.
+A WUR non-AP STA with dot11WURDiscoveryImplemented equal to true receiving the WUR Discovery element may use the information of the WUR discovery channels to schedule WUR scanning.
+The WUR non-AP STA may limit the WUR scanning to the WUR discovery channels listed in the WUR Discovery element. (#2513)

 ASN.1 encoding of the MAC and PHY MIB